FlorianEagox/WeeaBlind/README.md

 - ~~Rework the speed control to use PyDub to speed up audio.~~
 - ~~match the volume of the speaker to TTS~~
-- Checkbox to remove sequential subtitle entries and entries that are tiny, e.g. "nom" "nom" "nom" "nom"
+- Checkbox to remove sequential subtitle entries and entries that are tiny, e.g. "nom" "nom" "nom" "nom"~~
-- investigate voice conversion?
+- ~~investigate voice conversion?~~
 - Build an asynchronous queue of operations to perform
-- Started - Asynchronous GUI for Coqui model downloads
+- ~~Asynchronous GUI for Coqui model downloads~~
 - Add support for MyCroft Mimic 3
 - Add Support for PiperTTS